awsdocs/amazon-route53-docs/doc_source/dns-configuring-dnssec-disable.md

 1. Remove the DS record from the parent zone\.
 Skip this step if you have an island of trust \(there are no DS records in the parent zone and no DS records for child zones in this zone\)\.

+1. If you are not able to remove DS records, in order to remove the zone from the chain of trust, remove NS records from the parent zone\.
+For more information, see [Adding or changing name servers and glue records for a domain](domain-name-servers-glue-records.md)\.

 The following incremental steps allow you to monitor the effectiveness of the individual steps to avoid DNS availability issues in your zone\.

 **To disable DNSSEC signing**